The mission of public parks and recreation at all levels should support the conservation and stewardship of the land, water, and natural resources.

 As the largest source of open space land in the country, parks and public lands are critical to the quality of life for all Americans.
-The quality of life for every person in every community is improved by clean, green, and accessible parks and open space.
+Clean, green, and accessible parks and open spaces improve the quality of life for every person in every community.

 The benefits of conservation and environmental stewardship are many, including:

 - Providing carbon‐reducing sustainable landscapes that cleanse air and water, replenish aquifers, reduce stormwater runoff, and protect wildlife habitat;

 - Offering the public access to safe, affordable, and healthy ways to experience and appreciate nature; and

 - Contributing significantly to the economic well‐being of communities through energy and resource conservation and providing many economic benefits to communities derived from outdoor recreation.